-A journey of rewilding across the spectacular Scottish Highlands.
+A rewilding journey in the spectacular Scottish Highlands.

-- Learn about rewilding initiatives from those at the cutting edge.
+- Learn about exciting nature recovery initiatives from those at the cutting edge.

-- Explore Highland glens for golden eagles, red deer and mountain hares.
+- Explore Highland glens, rivers and lochs for golden eagles, red deer and mountain hares.

 - Discover the Caledonian Forest, home to red squirrels and pine martens.

-- Visit secluded wetlands to watch the resident beavers.
+- Visit secluded wetlands to watch industrious beavers.

-- Relax in our mountain lodge and dine on delicious food.
+- Relax in our mountain lodge and dine on delicious, locally-sourced food.

 - Receive a complimentary digital copy of our landmark book: SCOTLAND: A Rewilding Journey.

-"It’s an exciting time for rewilding in Scotland, with many inspiring initiatives taking place across the Highlands, home to some of the UK’s most spectacular landscapes and best-loved wildlife.
+"It’s an exciting time for rewilding in Scotland, with many inspiring initiatives taking place across the Highlands, home to some of the UK’s most dramatic landscapes and best-loved wildlife.”

 James Shooter, Guide

-Day 2-6: We start our retreat by exploring our surroundings with a walk through our 120-acre rewilding reserve and watch our local pair of ospreys.
+Day 2-6: We begin our retreat by exploring our surroundings with a walk through our 120-acre rewilding reserve and an early morning osprey watch.
 We look for golden eagles, red deer and mountain hares in a remote Highland glen and discover the regenerating landscape of the acclaimed Glenfeshie Estate.

-On the rugged west coast, we look for white-tailed eagles, now prospering throughout more of Scotland.
-We visit the Black Isle in search of reintroduced red kites and the world's most northerly population of bottlenose dolphins.
-In rich Caledonian Forest, we watch red squirrels scampering and pine martens foraging from a local hide.
+We head north to explore spectacular Glen Affric and if conditions permit, we may go in search of the world's most northerly bottlenose dolphins.
+Closer to home, we explore the Caledonian Forest and watch red squirrels scampering, along with pine martens foraging from a local hide.
 An evening vigil will, with luck, give us a glimpse of the recently reintroduced beaver, a wetland engineer and a real symbol of our changing attitudes towards species that were once persecuted.

-We'll visit the various landscapes of Cairngorms Connect, the UK's largest landscape-scale restoration project and throughout the retreat we've arranged to meet with several rewilding experts working on exciting projects.
+We'll visit the various landscapes of Cairngorms Connect, the UK's largest nature restoration project and throughout the retreat we've arranged to meet with several rewilding experts working to effect positive change.
 They will provide a fascinating perspective on their work, stimulating new thinking about the future for Scotland’s wildlife and wild places.

-This retreat is a fantastic opportunity to immerse yourself in the raw beauty of the Scottish Highlands.
-We will search for some amazing wildlife and learn about a broad spectrum of rewilding initiatives along the way.
+This retreat provides a fantastic opportunity to immerse yourself in the raw beauty and drama of the Scottish Highlands, look for special wildlife and learn about a broad spectrum of rewilding initiatives along the way.

-Day 7: We say our farewells after breakfast on Friday.
+Day 7: We say our farewells after breakfast on Friday morning.

 Single supplement: £0